2020 Stanley Cup Final: Television and radio

 In Canada, the series was broadcast by Sportsnet and CBC Television in English, and TVA Sports in French.
 In the United States, the Final series were split between NBC (Games one, and four through six) and NBCSN (Games two and three).
 The NHL initially had plans to produce broadcasts for each game using a skeleton crew on-site, such as cameramen and producers, and then each media partners' commentators on both TV and radio were to call the games remotely.
 The league then allowed both Sportsnet and NBC commentators into the hubs.

-As he had been doing throughout the playoffs, 74-year-old NBC lead play-by-play commentator Mike "Doc" Emrick called the Cup Final off of monitors from his home studio in Metro Detroit, citing his advanced age as a potential risk for severe illness from COVID-19.
+As he had been doing throughout the playoffs, 74-year-old NBC lead play-by-play commentator Mike "Doc" Emrick called the Cup Final off monitors from his home studio in Metro Detroit, citing his advanced age as a potential risk for severe illness from COVID-19.
 These were the final games that Emrick called; he announced his retirement on October 19, 2020.

 This also ended up the last Cup Final called by 63-year-old CBC/Sportsnet lead play-by-play commentator Jim Hughson.
 As the COVID-19 pandemic continued into the 2020–21 season, Hughson reduced his schedule to only work national Vancouver Canucks home games.
 He would later announce his retirement in September 2021.